jcmdln/cugo/README.md

 #### Security
-The only package used that is not part of the Go standard library is [Cobra](https://github.com/spf13/cobra), which is used for the command line interface within `./cmd`.
+The only package used that is not part of the Go standard library is [flagger](https://github.com/hlfstr/flagger), which is used for the command line interface within `./cmd`.
 No other external dependencies are permitted.
-This is because I have more faith in the Go maintainers and contributors to have a proper security review process, as well as publish any CVE's and notify their users.
+This is because I have more faith in the Go maintainers and contributors to have a proper security review process, publish any CVE's, and notify their users compared to third-party sources.

 See [README](https://github.com/jcmdln/cugo/blob/master/cmd/README.md)
 for information on the command line interface provided by `cugo`.